MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control

 \subsubsection{Evaluation on Meta-Test}

-The comparative results evaluated on the meta-test mode is shown in Table~\ref{tab:performance_2}.
+The comparative results evaluated on the meta-test mode are shown in Tab.~\ref{tab:performance_2}.
 The ``original'' means the model is trained on the current testing scenario, and the ``transfer'' stands for the model is trained on the road map of Hangzhou.
-From the results, we can obtain follow findings: 1) Colight needs the whole state information in both training and testing, hence it cannot be used for a new scenario which contains different number intersections compared wit the training scenario.
-It indicates the necessity of learning the decentralized policy.
+From the results, we can obtain follow findings:

+1) Colight needs full state information in both training and testing, hence it cannot be used for a new scenario which contains different number intersections compared with the training scenario.
+That is, the heterogeneous scenarios will cause heterogeneous inputs of the policy network, which makes the network fail to work.
+Hence, its results are unavailable in this setting.
+In contrast, the input of decentralized policy is the current agent's observation, and it is easy to adapt to a new scenario.
+Therefore, it is necessary to develop the decentralized policy for cross-scenario generalization.

 2) The performances of Individual RL and PressLight drop 38\% and 41\% when the model is transferred.
-It shows that the models learned by the common RL algorithms indeed rely on the training scenario.
-3) MetaLight is more robust to different scenarios than Individual RL and PressLight, and it demonstrates the advantage of the meta-learning framework.
-Overall, MetaVIM achieve the state-of-the-art performance and only drops 9\% when transferring the model.
-The reason is that the leaned latent variable $m_i$ can represent the task-specific information and helps to learn the across-task shared policy function better.
+It shows that the models learned by the regular RL algorithms indeed rely on the training scenario.
+MetaLight is more robust to various scenarios than Individual RL and PressLight, and it indicates the advantage of the meta-learning framework.
+The meta-learning framework could help to learn task-shared model.
+Overall, MetaVIM achieves the state-of-the-art performances and only drops 9\% when transferring the model.
+The main reason is that: the task-specific information is modeled by the latent variable in our method, and the learned policy function could be adaptive to diverse latent variables.
+That is, given a novel or unseen task, the task-specific information would be represented as latent variable rather than acting as distractors.
+Hence, the latent variable helps to learn the across-task shared policy function better.

-\subsection{Ablations}
+\subsubsection{Ablations}